Certified by the International Association of Certified Home Inspectors - Click here to verify.

 The cost of radon testing

-Radon testing is about $125.00 depending on the size and configuration of the house to be tested.
+Discounts are given if the test is performed in conjunction with any other of our other services.
 Please ask us about our radon testing services and give yourself peace of mind.

 Maryland's radon Zone Map shows each county's radon risk level.
 The red areas have the highest radon risk.